Back to blog

 Let's go back to our duplicate time series and take a closer look.
 How are the two time series different from one another?

 The answer lies in the container label.
 This label exists in one time series but is missing from the other.
+To understand why, we need to know what a pause container is.

-When a pod is created in Kubernetes, the number of containers created in the node is always more than the number of pods specified in the pod manifest.
-You can verify this by SSHing into the node and running `docker ps`.
+When a pod is created in Kubernetes, the number of containers created is always more than the number specified in the pod manifest.
 The pause container has all the network configurations of the pod.
-Deleting the pause container will also delete the application container, and the pod will be restarted.
+The duplicate time series now makes sense — one time series per container, including the empty pause container.

-I then fixed the query and finally got the correct metrics.
+I then fixed the query and finally got the correct metrics:

 Summary

 I hope that seeing a simple but incorrect PromQL query will help you avoid making similar mistakes with your own metrics.
 PromQL is simple, but that simplicity is deceptive.
-For every query, make sure you know exactly you’re measuring.
-It’s easy for extra data to slip in and throw off your aggregations.
+For every query, make sure you know exactly what you're measuring.
+It's easy for extra data to slip in and throw off your aggregations.

 Good luck and happy monitoring!